chrisg2/snaptest-dotnet/docs/SnapshotFileNaming.md

 SnapshotAssert.Matches("actual output", builder);
 ```

 These settings will use the snapshot file `C:\MyPath\MySnapshot.snapshot`.
-If a snapshot match fails and a mismatched actual file is created then it will be created at `C:\MyPath\MySnapshot.Actual.snapshot`.
+If a snapshot match fails and a mismatched actual file is created then it will be created at `C:\MyPath\MySnapshot=.snapshot`.

 To determine the snapshot directory based on the test source file directory but with another subdirectory name instead of `_snapshots`, set the `SnapshotSubdirectory` setting (and do _not_ explicitly set `SnapshotDirectoryPath`):